Location: WHELLEY EX-SERVICEMEN'S CLUB, VAUXHALL RD, WIGAN, WN1 3LU

-Other shows will feature New York Brass Band, Jam Experiment, Wardrobe Quintet, Dave Newton Trio, Greater Manchester Jazz Orchestra with Mike Lovatt.
+Other shows will feature New York Brass Band, Jam Experiment, The Cliff Ray Band, Dave Newton Trio, Greater Manchester Jazz Orchestra with Mike Lovatt.
 Odette, Remi Harris Trio, Ginger Tunes Quartet, Nag Champa, Tetes de Pois and Lancashire Youth Jazz Orchestra & Big Band.

 Rover tickets (with or without Jools Holland included) and all other individual tickets are now on sale.
 Our dedicated Jazz Festival 2017 page will carry the latest information.
 Tickets for Marsalis/Elling, Ambrose Akinmusire/WYJO and the Reunion Dreamband directed by John Labarbera are also now available from JUST ADD TICKETS.

 TO STAY INFORMED ABOUT THE 2017 FESTIVAL AND POSSIBLY WIN TICKETS VISIT AND SUBSCRIBE AT http://eepurl.com/b8I7aP

 Our April Concert produced a packed audience for a return appearance by Jez Murphy's SWINGTIME BIG BAND, with vocalist EMMA HOLCROFT, in a programme celebrating the centenary of jazz legend ELLA FITZGERALD.
 The band have established a formidable reputation, with some of the North West's top players and a repertoire that never disappoints.
 Special guest performers were the children of Hope School, Wigan, who delighted the audience with their rendition of Ain't Nobody Here But Us Chickens and What A Wonderful World.
 Click here to view the full photo set.